Prof1611/ParlourCaretaker/README.md

   - `autorole_enabled`:
     Set to `true` to enable auto role assignment.

-- **Roulette Fates:**
+- **Roulette Configuration:**
-  - `roulette_fates`:
+  - **`roulette_fates`:**
     Contains three lists:
     - `winning`: An array of messages for winning outcomes.
     - `losing`: An array of messages for losing outcomes.
     - `mystery`: An array of messages for mystery outcomes.
+  - **`roulette_probabilities` (optional):**
+    A dictionary to define the weights for each outcome.
+If not provided, the bot defaults to equal probabilities for win, loss, and mystery.
+For example:
+    ```yaml
+    roulette_probabilities:
+      win: 2
+      loss: 1
+      mystery: 1
+    ```

-### Logging & Audit Trails
+## Logging & Audit Trails

 - **Moderation Logs:**
   All moderation and administrative actions (ban, kick, timeout, etc.) are automatically logged in a dedicated log channel.
-This feature helps maintain a clear record of actions for accountability and transparency.
+This helps maintain a clear record of actions for accountability and transparency.

 - **Internal Audit Log:**
-  In addition to moderation logging, every command action (excluding roulette commands) is recorded in an internal audit log file (`audit.log`).
-The audit entries include detailed information such as:
+  Every command action (excluding roulette commands) is recorded in an internal audit log file (`audit.log`).
+Audit entries include:
   - Actor’s name and user ID (the moderator or user who invoked the command)
   - Target details (e.g. target member’s name and ID)
   - Guild and channel names and IDs